+Our STING Pathway Activator platform is designed to activate the intracellular Stimulator of Interferon Genes, or STING, receptor, resulting in a potent tumor-specific immune response.
+ADU-S100 is the first STING Pathway Activator compound to enter the clinic and is currently being evaluated in Phase 1 studies both as a monotherapy and in combination with an immune checkpoint inhibitor in patients with cutaneously accessible metastatic solid tumors or lymphomas.
+Our B-select monoclonal antibody platform includes a proprietary ultra-selective functional screening process to identify antibodies with unique binding properties against a broad range of targets that are being designed to modulate the innate and adaptive arms of the immune system.
+Our most advanced product candidate from the B-select platform, BION-1301, is being evaluated in a Phase 1 clinical trial in multiple myeloma.
+In addition, the B-select platform has delivered a number of immune modulating assets currently in research and preclinical development.
 Our LADD technology platform is based on proprietary attenuated strains of Listeria that have been engineered to express tumor-associated antigens to induce specific and targeted immune responses.
-This platform is being developed as a treatment for multiple indications, including mesothelioma, ovarian, gastric, lung and prostate cancers.
-Additionally, a personalized form of LADD, or pLADD, is being developed utilizing tumor neoantigens that are specific to an individual patient's tumor.

-Our STING Pathway Activator platform is designed to activate the intracellular Stimulator of Interferon Genes, or STING receptor, resulting in a potent tumor-specific immune response.
-ADU-S100 is the first STING Pathway Activator compound to enter the clinic and is currently being evaluated in a Phase 1 study in patients with cutaneously accessible metastatic solid tumors or lymphomas.

-Our B-select monoclonal antibody platform includes a proprietary ultra-selective functional screening process to identify antibodies with unique binding properties against a broad range of targets that can modulate the innate and adaptive arms of the immune system.
-The B-select platform has delivered a number of immune modulating assets currently in research and preclinical development.
+Our LADD program is focused on the development of personalized LADD, or pLADD, therapeutics that encode and express antigens that are based on protein sequences that result from mutations specific to an individual patient's tumor (neoantigens).
+These antigens can be also derived from native protein sequences that are highly expressed in patients with certain tumor types (self antigens).

-We are collaborating with leading global pharmaceutical companies to expand our products and technology platforms.

-We have intellectual property protection on our LADD, STING and B-select technology platforms and each of our product candidates, some of which we believe can be maintained into the 2030s.
+We are developing a pipeline of proprietary product candidates on our own and have a number of collaborations with leading global pharmaceutical companies to expand our products and technology platforms.
+We are developing STING Activator product candidates in oncology under our worldwide collaboration with Novartis Pharmaceuticals Corporation, or Novartis, and an anti-CD27 antibody was developed with and is exclusively licensed to, Merck Sharp and Dohme B.V., or Merck.
+In addition, we have developed self antigen-based LADD product candidates targeting lung and prostate cancers that are licensed to Janssen Biotech Inc., or Janssen.
+We have intellectual property protection on our STING, B-select monoclonal antibody and LADD technology platforms and each of our product candidates, some of which we believe can be maintained into the 2030s.

 Since commencing our operations, our efforts have been focused on research, development and the advancement of our product candidates into clinical trials.
 As a result we have incurred significant losses.
 We have funded our operations primarily through the sale of common stock and convertible preferred stock, the issuance of convertible promissory notes, licensing agreements with pharmaceutical partners and revenue from government grants.
-We incurred a net loss of \$91.1 million, \$39.2 million, and \$17.0 million for the years ended December 31, 2016, 2015 and 2014, respectively.
-At December 31, 2016, our cash, cash equivalents and marketable securities totaled \$361.9 million and our accumulated deficit was \$192.0 million.
+We incurred a net loss of \$91.9 million, \$91.1 million, and \$39.2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+At December 31, 2017, our cash, cash equivalents and marketable securities totaled \$349.7 million and our accumulated deficit was \$283.9 million.